 Missouri medical malpractice laws require the plaintiff (or the plaintiff's attorney) to file an affidavit with the court at the beginning of the lawsuit, in order to demonstrate that the claim has merit.
 (This document is called a "certificate of merit" in some states.)
 The affidavit must declare that the plaintiff has obtained the written opinion of "a legally qualified health care provider," who has stated that:

 Under Missouri law, a health care provider is "legally qualified" to provide an opinion in support of the plaintiff's case if:

 The affidavit must be filed with the court within 90 days of the filing of a medical malpractice complaint (the document that starts the lawsuit), unless the court finds that "good cause" exists to extend the deadline for a period of no more than an additional 90 days.
 If you fail to file the affidavit on time, the court can dismiss your case.

 (Mo.
 Rev. Stat. § 538.225 (2022).)

 As part of broader tort-reform efforts, many states place limits (or "caps") on the compensation you can receive if your medical malpractice case succeeds.
-Missouri, like most other states with similar laws, caps noneconomic damages, which include compensation for pain and suffering, mental anguish, disfigurement, inconvenience, and other losses that are difficult to measure with a precise dollar amount.
+Missouri caps a medical malpractice plaintiff's non-economic damages, which includes compensation for:

-It's important to note that these caps do not apply to economic damages, such as lost wages, lost earning capacity, and the costs of past or future medical treatment related to the malpractice.
-There are no limits on the amount of economic damages that can be awarded in a Missouri medical malpractice case.
+It's important to note that Missouri has no cap on "economic" damages in medical malpractice cases.
+That includes lost wages, lost earning capacity, and the costs of past or future medical treatment related to the malpractice.
+There are no limits on compensation for these kinds of losses in a Missouri medical malpractice case.